hol-hen/hol-hen.github.io/README.md

 # hol-hen.github.io - WIP

-A github repositry linked to my github page.
+A github repositry linked to my github page available at [hol-hen.github.io](hol-hen.github.io).
 Currently a work in progress.

 ## General Info
 The repositry links to my github page.